kedro-org/kedro/kedro/templates/project/{{ cookiecutter.repo_name }}/README.md

 ## How to install dependencies

-Declare any dependencies in `src/requirements.txt` for `pip` installation and `src/environment.yml` for `conda` installation.
+Declare any dependencies in `requirements.txt` for `pip` installation.

 To install them, run:

 ```
-pip install -r src/requirements.txt
+pip install -r requirements.txt
 ```

 ## How to run your Kedro pipeline